Aalto University: Student housing

-The housing area of Otaniemi campus, known as Teekkarikylä (technology student village), is owned mostly by the student union and partly by HOAS (Helsinki Student Housing Fund).
+The housing area of Otaniemi campus, known as Teekkarikylä (technology student village), is mostly owned by the student union and partly by HOAS (Helsinki Student Housing Fund).
 The housing is characterised by the presence of foreign students of many nationalities.
 As of 2005, the village offers housing for approximately 2,600 students.

 Construction of the Otaniemi campus was started in 1950, in order for the first buildings to host the athletes of the 1952 Summer Olympics in Helsinki.
 Some of the building material originally used for the campus was acquired from the former Soviet Union embassy, which had been destroyed during World War II, as a result of bombings by the Soviet Union itself.
 The student housing has been used for housing athletes again in e.g. the 2005 World Championships in Athletics, sometimes to the dismay of the students that have to move out during the events.
 The quality of the Otaniemi student housing holds a high standard in international comparison.

 Some student housing is also available in the vicinity of the other campuses.

 The Otaniemi campus also contains the former student union building Dipoli, named as the second Poli, the successor of the first student union building in downtown Helsinki.
 Dipoli was designed by Reima Pietilä and Raili Pietilä and completed in 1966.
 In 1993, the building was permanently rented to the university to act as a conference and continuing education center and later sold due to high maintenance costs.
 It is regularly used for conventions, congresses and student parties.